Known for its flashes of grotesque violence, sci-fi horror film Event Horizon tells a broader story about our fascination with hell and poor choices.

-At the end of the film, a demented Weir shows Miller what hell looks like with a montage of grotesque shots.
+At the end of the film, the demented Dr Weir shows Miller what hell looks like with a montage of grotesque shots.
 This is a preview of the bad place, yet several of the rescue crew experience it for real while trapped in their floating hell.

 Side note: Event Horizon and Se7en arrived at the end of the millennium, and were accompanied by media-driven fears of digital meltdown (the Y2K bug).
 So perhaps cinema was more preoccupied with ideas of hell and apocalypse as a result.

 Who dies, and why?